Skip to main content

 Next steps

-After setting up the Slack integration:
+After setting up the Slack Otto Automation:

 • Test the configuration by triggering a Flow run in your Deployment